hkujy/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 title: Jiang Yu (姜宇)
-email: yujiang@dtu.dk
+email: yujiang@lancaster.ac.uk;yujiang@dtu.dk
 ---
-Dr. Y. Jiang is an Associate Professor (Tenured) in [Transport DTU](http://www.transport.dtu.dk/english).
-Prior to this, he worked in the Oxford University and [Lancaster University Management School (LUMS)](https://www.investopedia.com/terms/l/lancaster-university-management-school.asp).
+Dr. Y. Jiang is the International Associate Professor at Lancaster University Management School (LUMS), Lancaster University, the United Kingdom, with a jiont appointment at the Department of Technology, Management and Economics, Technical University of Demark.
+Prior to this, he worked in the Oxford University, LUMS, and Hong Kong University.

-He received his Ph.D. from the University of Hong Kong and specializes in applying operations research techniques to analysis, modelling, and optimising transportation systems.
-He has published more than 25 papers in the leading international journals.
-He has co-investigated projects funded by RGC (Hong Kong), NSF (China), and EPSRC (UK).
+He specializes in applying operations research techniques to analysis, modelling, and optimising transportation systems.
+He has authored over 80 articles in the leading journals, including Transportation Research Part A/B/C/E, European Journal of Operational Research, Transportation Science, etc. His recent first-author work has been invited for the PODIUM presentation at International Symposium on Transportation and Traffic Theory (ISTTT).
+He is the recipient of the Independent Research Fund.
+He has supervised PhDs to earn the best student paper awards at prestigious international conferences.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.